A revenge six years in the making

 Out of the five arrestees, three -- Rabbi, Ali, and Sagar -- directly took part in the killing, said Harun Or Rashid, additional commissioner (DB) of Dhaka Metropolitan Police.

 He said Rabbi was the main shooter.
-Juwel and Shiblu planned and financed the mission, Harun added.
+Juwel and Shiblu financed the mission, Harun added.

 The arrestees are now on four-day police remand, and they have already admitted their involvement, he claimed.

-Police also seized five rounds of bullets, one pistol, and two magazines from their possessions.
+Police also seized five rounds of bullets, one pistol, and two magazines from their possession.

 "Monir planned the killing with Rabbi inside jail.
 Rabbi's demand was to make arrangements for his bail, and he would do whatever was required of him," said a high official of DB police.